 Work started in September 2016 with the first phase of work taking place off the highway.
 This included site set up, exploratory work, work to make safe and divert underground services like pipes and cables, and realignment of the existing wall.

 The second phase started on Monday 9 January and included excavation, drainage, realigning of islands, construction of footpaths and installation of the new traffic lights.
 This was timed to start in January to avoid impacting on the important pre-Christmas trading period.
-During this phase there will be two-way traffic lights on Sherborne Road and Lyde Road will be closed.
-See the diversion on our roadworks page.
+During this phase there were two-way traffic lights on Sherborne Road and Lyde Road was closed.

-The final phases of work will continue until June and see the completion and commissioning of the traffic lights, installation of signs and street furniture, final surfacing and white lining.
+Work continued until June with the completion and commissioning of the traffic lights, installation of signs and street furniture, road surfacing and white lining.

 When will work be finished?

 Will there be disruption?

 Sherborne Road is one of the key routes into Yeovil and is used by thousands of vehicles every day, so some disruption is unavoidable, although every effort has been made to keep this to a minimum.
 For example, the first phase was carried out off the carriageway with no impact on traffic.
 The decision to close Lyde Road and use two-way lights rather than three-way lights was also taken to try to keep traffic moving along the A30.
-Somerset County Council will be monitoring the works once underway and working with the developer and contractor to make sure everything possible is done to minimise disruption.
+Somerset County Council are monitoring the situation and working with the developer and contractor to make sure everything possible is done to minimise disruption.

 What consultation has taken place?